Chapter 8: Pandas core

 2. Filter to students with internet == 1

-3. Group by school_id and compute the mean average_marks per school (a preview of Part 3’s groupby, used here in its simplest one-line form)
+3. Group by school_id and compute the mean average_marks per school (a preview of Chapter 3’s groupby, used here in its simplest one-line form)

 4. Sort the result descending and show the top 5 school IDs